-In assessing the rule change request and the rule as made, the Commission considered a number of reports relevant to the issue of investment in generation capacity in the NEM.
+In assessing the rule change request and the draft rule, the Commission considered a number of reports relevant to the issue of investment in generation capacity in the NEM.

-AEMO's 2011 ESOO forecasts the demand and supply outlook for each region over a ten year period and identifies opportunities for potential generation investment or demand side responses which are signalled by low reserve conditions.
+AEMO's 2011 ESOO Executive Briefing forecasts the demand and supply outlook for each region over a ten year period and identifies opportunities for potential generation investment or demand side responses which are signalled by low reserve conditions.